slin96/master-thesis/modelDB/README.md

 - Model Version Control (Git like)
     - manage changes to models over time
         - audit, change logs, immutability
-    - uniquely identify model and the ability to return to it at any time
+    - uniquely identify model, and the ability to return to it at any time
-        - reproducability, governance
+        - reproducibility, governance
     - Enable multiple data scientists to contribute and reuse
         - collaboration, blame
     - **Why not git?**
-        - git not good in handling large files
+        - git not good at handling large files
-        - needs to be accesed in code, not cmdline
+        - needs to be accessed in code, not cmdline
         - in git every user has full repo (maybe too large)

 - ModelDB 1.0 manages